📚 statsviz - Awesome Go Library for Performance

 Check out the API reference on pkg.go.dev.

-- the time range selector defines the visualized time span.
+Use the time range selector to define the visualized time span.

 Plots